 BEST.
 DECISION.
 EVER.

 Not only did my client completely light up at the sight of the pumpkin and the rocks, but the shift of (energy? interpersonal connection?) between us was so drastic that I was beside myself for a moment.
 This client talked more in the session, at her own discretion, then in almost all of our previous sessions.
-The client readily discussed relationships, both prompted from the music (Jack & Sally 4-eva!) and also within her own life.
-The client decided to paint the characters from the movie on the rocks and is saving the pumpkin for a later time.

 It’s a small thing that I’ve taken for granted a thousand times over.
 The ability to just walk outside.
 To pick up a rock.
 To grab a pumpkin.
 To smell the leaves.
 To look at the trees.
 To hear the wind.
 Moving forward, I hope to not take those simple things for granted as often, to fully acknowledge and understand the limitations of my clients, and to continue working on building those bridges.